visit-dav/visit/docs/SphynxDocs/index.rst

 ..
-VisIt User Manual documentation master file, created by sphinx-quickstart on Thu Sep 22 14:59:45 2016.
+VisIt User Manual documentation master file, created by sphinx-quickstart on Thu Sep 22 14:59:45 2016 from original OpenOffice document created by Brad Whitlock
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 The VisIt User Manual
 ======================